Family recipe to phenomenon: The San Diego restaurant credited with creating taquitos

 In 1947, El Indio moved to 3695 India Street where they started selling Pesqueira Sr.’s taquitos to customers along with a small selection of other Sonoran-style Mexican dishes.

-The taquito, however, remains their most popular dish, in part because of Pesqueria Sr.’s role in the development of the dish in the United States.
+The taquito, however, remains their most popular dish, in part because of Pesqueira Sr.’s role in the development of the dish in the United States.

 His granddaughter said that she’s really not quite sure how the dish gained so much notoriety, before becoming one of the first Mexican dishes to turn into a frozen food in the late 1970s.